-Diabetes is a condition because the body cannot where use it p the prope amount erly. of glucose in the blood is too high
+Diabetes is a condition where the amount of glucose in the blood is too high because the body cannot use it properly.

 Diabetes is a disorder caused when the pancreas produces an insufficient amount of the hormone insulin or when insulin production is absent.
 There are two main types of diabetes which are discussed briefly below: